AbsoluteStratos/HKCloudServers/docker/hkmp/README.md

 ```

 > [!CAUTION]
 > If you are building on a windows machine, make sure LF EOL is selecting / set for the `hkmp.sh` file.
-This can cause [issues](https://unix.stackexchange.com/questions/27054/bin-bash-no-such-file-or-directory) other wise.
+This can cause [issues](https://unix.stackexchange.com/questions/27054/bin-bash-no-such-file-or-directory) other wise, use `dos2unix`.

 ## References